Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 ### 1.0 Literature Review

 Before starting, do a thorough a thorough search of the relevant authorities.
 For cross-sectional and near-term predictions there is plenty of literature, for long-term predictions there is not much.
-When evaluating, make sure the authorities are listed. *A model without explicit authorities is no model.*
+When evaluating, make sure the authorities are listed. *A model without explicit authorities cited is no model.*
 - Economic theory (3-5 papers).
 Very important.
 - Econometric methods (3-5 papers).
 Somewhat important.